Cowboy Campfire Steak and Potato Skewers

 Directions

-If using wooden skewers, soak them in water for at least 30 minutes before grilling.
+If using wooden skewers, soak in water for at least 30 minutes.

-Cut bacon into 1ยฝ-inch pieces.
-Cook in a skillet over medium heat for 3โ4 minutes, just until some fat has rendered but the bacon remains flexible.
-Transfer to paper towels to drain.
+Cut the bacon into 1ยฝ-inch pieces.
+Cook in a skillet over medium heat until some fat renders but the bacon is still flexible, about 3โ4 minutes.
+Remove and drain on paper towels.

-Thread steak, potatoes, bacon, peppers, and onions onto the skewers, alternating ingredients for even cooking and color.
+Thread the steak, potatoes, bacon, bell pepper, and onion onto the skewers, alternating as you go.

 Preheat a grill or grill pan to medium-high heat.
-Grill skewers for 8โ10 minutes total, rotating every 2โ3 minutes until nicely charred.
-For medium-rare steak, remove when the internal temperature reaches 130โ135ยฐF.
+Grill the skewers 8โ10 minutes total, turning every 2โ3 minutes, until the steak is charred and cooked to your liking (about 130โ135ยฐF internal temperature for medium-rare).

-Sprinkle shredded cheddar over the skewers.
-Close the grill lid for 30โ60 seconds until the cheese is melted.
+Sprinkle the skewers with the shredded cheddar and close the grill lid for about 1 minute, until melted.

-Finish with extra chives and a light dusting of Cowboy Campfire before serving.
+Transfer the skewers to a platter and drizzle with the sauce.
+Finish with the remaining 2 tsp chives and a light dusting of Cowboy Campfire Seasoning.

 Recipe Video